alibaniasad1999/bachelor-thesis/README.md

 # Bachelor Thesis
-The project is about quadcopter simulation
+The project is about quadcopter simulation use LQR and LQDG method